rxn4chemistry/disconnection_aware_retrosynthesis/README.rst

 The reactions were mapped with `RXNMapper <https://github.com/rxn4chemistry/rxnmapper>`

-Refer to the data folder for an explanation of how to process an eample dataset.
+Refer to the data folder for an explanation of how to process an example dataset.

 Note: For using Enzyme data the model can be trained following the procedure of `Probst et. al. <https://github.com/rxn4chemistry/biocatalysis-model>` after tagging disconnection sites as shown below.